 Being inspired to write about inspiration was a gift.
 I was aware the idea had slipped into my consciousness.
 I did acknowledge it.
 I enjoyed that moment of high excitement that comes when you feel a divine interaction.
 A welcomed response after asking for guidance.

-I was panicked as I looked everywhere possible, over and over again, waiting for the notes to magically reappear.
+I was panicked.
+I looked everywhere possible, over and over again, waiting for those notes to magically reappear.

 All that surfaced in my search was a small half-page of scribbled notes that somehow had separated from the more meaty research.

 An inspirational message is difficult to measure and evaluate according to scientific standards.
 Scientific research suggests inspiration is not willed – it happens.

 So, there’s no control and you can’t order one on Amazon.
 There’s no logical way to will inspiration into existence.